Raiondesu/eventhoven/README.md

 #### Event context

 You've probably noticed by now,\
-that all event handlers have a first `ctx` parameter.
+that all event handlers have a first `context` parameter.

 This is the event context, and it is an object of the following signature: